Apothecary

 What element is Comfrey associated with?

-Comfrey is associated with the Water element and the sign of Capricorn, and resonates with the Root chakra.
+Comfrey is associated with the Water element, the sign of Capricorn, and resonates with the Root chakra.

 What planet rules Comfrey?